kaditya25/game-engine/labs/lab4/README.md

 > This box contains a question that you must answer.

 Point values for each part of the lab are specified.
-10 points are reserved for the lab report.
+10 points are reserved for the lab report style.
 Remember to write for busy readers --- _concisely_ answer all the questions.

 To submit your lab, zip the entire ```game-engine``` directory and submit it